This content was reviewed by veterinarian Dr. JoAnna Pendergrass, DVM.

 CPR is a physically intense procedure that, when performed, can cause additional injury to your dog.
 These injuries can include broken ribs, pneumothorax (also known as a collapsed lung), and overall stress on your dog’s body.
 However, these injuries are treatable by a veterinarian, so it is not necessary to stop CPR for fear of harming your pet further.
 If you suspect that you may have broken a rib or otherwise injured your dog, simply continue with softer compressions.

 Again, CPR and artificial respiration are NOT to be practiced on a healthy dog.
-However, it is recommended that you review some of the basics of the procedures so you will know how to perform them should your dog encounter one of the life-threatening situations.
-Go ahead and practice finding your dogs pulse and location of the heart, but do not perform compressions!
-In addition, have a list of local emergency veterinarian offices in an accessible site in your home or saved on your phone.
+However, it is recommended that you review some of the basics of the procedures so you will know how to perform them should your dog encounter a life-threatening situation.
+Go ahead and practice finding your dog’s pulse and the location of the heart, but do not perform compressions!
+In addition, have a list of local emergency veterinary clinics in an accessible site in your home or saved on your phone.
 Know their locations and which would be most convenient to get to in an emergency.

 If you want hands-on training or more in-depth visual demonstrations, there are many options available.
 Watch a dog CPR video like this one, in which Elaine Acker, CEO of Pets America, demonstrates CPR for dogs in detail.

 - Take a dog CPR class.
 Many pet-focused companies offer courses to learn pet first aid, including dog CPR.
 Pet Tech may offer an 8-hour program in your area, taught by a certified instructor that teaches a variety of first aid skills and offers a certificate once the program is completed.
 The Red Cross also offers courses, many of which are online and free.

 - Talk to your veterinarian.
 At your next appointment, ask to go over the pulse points on your dog and discuss emergency best practices for your specific breed, size, and weight.